 Fiestas de Santísimo Cristo, La Laguna (1 to 30 Sep)

-A serious amount of celebrating takes place throughout the month in Tenerife’s former capital city of La Laguna with classical concerts (5 Sep), ballet (10 Sep); the annual Los Sabadeños festival featuring the island’s most famous traditional group and friends (6 Sep, Plaza del Cristo, 9pm); then there’s the chariots of fire parade with giants and floats (13 Sep, Plaza Concepción, 8pm); the famous Fuegos del Risco firework display from San Roque Mountain followed by a verbena – open air dance (14 Sep, 11pm); the La Laguna Solidarity concert (19 Sep, Plaza del Cristo, 9pm) and the Festival Alisios Pop (12 Sep, Plaza del Cristo, 9pm).
+A serious amount of celebrating takes place throughout the month in Tenerife’s former capital city of La Laguna with classical concerts (4 Sep), ballet (17 Sep); the annual Los Sabadeños festival featuring the island’s most famous traditional group and friends (5 Sep, Plaza del Cristo, 9pm); then there’s the chariots of fire parade with giants and floats (13 Sep, Plaza Concepción, 8pm); the famous Fuegos del Risco firework display from San Roque Mountain followed by a verbena (14 Sep, 11pm); the La Laguna Solidarity concert (18 Sep, Plaza del Cristo, 9pm) and the Festival Alisios Pop (12 Sep, Plaza del Cristo, 9pm).
 There are, of course, all the usual fiesta favourites as well.

-Normally tranquil Los Silos celebrates its fiestas patronales this month with the usual fiesta suspects and live music jazzing up the picturesque main plaza on Friday nights during the month.
-One of the more unusual fiesta event is the Boreal Festival on 19 and 20 (see festivals below for more info).
+Normally tranquil Los Silos celebrates its fiestas patronales this month with the usual fiesta suspects and live music jazzing up the picturesque main plaza especially at the weekend during the month.

 One of the nicest towns in the south of Tenerife is a good place to be introduced to the world of Tenerife romerías (harvest festivals) and it’s not to far from the resort areas.